 Is This the Right Time to Buy Gold?

-In the next part of this series, we’ll discuss the Consumer Sentiment Index reading for the US and why it’s important.
+In the next part of this series, we’ll look at the strength of the US dollar.
+It directly impacts dollar-denominated assets, including gold.

 Browse this series on Market Realist: